Flu ClinicsPosted by in Uncategorized

 Flu is a highly infectious illness that spreads rapidly through the coughs and sneezes of people who are carrying the virus.

 If you’re at risk of complications from flu, make sure you have your annual flu vaccine, available each year usually from October onwards.

 - ADULT flu clinics are held on Saturdays at both of our sites:

-- Wood Street: Saturday 8th October and 5th November
+- Wood Street: Saturday 30th September and 21st October

 - CHILD vaccinations are carried out during the week during normal clinic hours.